-Appraisal myths debunked
+Appraisal myths & facts

 Have other questions about appraisers, appraising or real estate in Ventura County or Newbury Park, CA?Contact our professional staff

-Fact: A home inspection report serves a completely different purpose than an appraisal.
-The task of the appraiser is to conclude an opinion of value in the appraisal process and through creating the report.
-House inspectors will produce a report that will show the condition of the house and its major components and possible damage.
+Fact: An appraisal does not fulfill the same purpose as an inspection report.
+The job of the appraiser is to arrive at an opinion of value in the appraisal process and through producing the report.
+House inspectors will compose a report that will express the condition of the house and its major components and possible damage.